narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

 Narrative is building a data collaboration platform focused on making collaboration easy.

-Our most successful function lies in operating as a data marketplace where we differentiate ourselves by:
+Our primary strength is functioning as a data marketplace where we differentiate ourselves by:

 - Automatically [standardizing data](https://kb.narrative.io/how-rosetta-stone-works), simplifying the user experience by eliminating the need to deal with `n` representations of the same underlying concept from different suppliers.